rednafi/rush/README.md

 * Support for both `.yml` and `.yaml`
 * Showing less ugly error message
 * Catching if there are multiple rushfiles in the same directory (e.g. : rushfile.yml & rushfile.yaml)
+* Catching formatting errors in the `rushfile.yml / rushfile.yaml`

 ## Features
 * Supports basic shell (not bash/zsh/fish syntax) commands for better portability